SiideCode/LuauScript/PLANNEDSTUFF.md

 }
 ```

-The metadata one is a bit more verbose than rust's function-like syntax for that, but is a a lot nicer to read in my opinion, because you don't have to mentally switch from evaluating comparison statements to evaluating this function-like compile-time comparison thing.
+The metadata one is a bit more verbose than rust's function-like macros, but is a a lot nicer to read in my opinion, because you don't have to mentally switch from evaluating comparison statements to evaluating this function-like compile-time weird comparison thing.

 ## Recommended formatting

 1 new line between stuff like functions
 camelCase for functions and variables, although snake_case is not prohibited, kebab-case too (UNLIKE LUA)
-PascalCase for type and class names
+PascalCase for type and class names, although camelCase, snake_case, and kebab-case is supported, although it's recommended to have them start with an uppercase
-UPPERCASE_SNAKE_CASE for constants
+UPPERCASE_SNAKE_CASE for constants, but it's just a recommendation
 4 spaces for nested lines (2 spaces look awful)

 ## Unsorted little things

-TODO: docgen.
+TODO: docgen for the build tools, VM, and everything else like this.

+TODO: docgen for the language API (eventually).

+TODO: some simple demo projects, game integration examples, all that kind of stuff.